Maalejandra15/Maalejandra15/README.md

  and a bit about spring boot 🌱

- I dedicate myself every day to improve, reinforce and gain new knowledge, In the future I plan to continue studying, for now I am self-taught
+ I dedicate myself every day to improve, reinforce and gain new knowledge, In the future I plan to continue studyin, for now I am self-taught